chooseMoneychooseMediachooseShoppingchoose

-Section 75 applies to purchases abroad, House of Lords rules
+Section 75 applies to purchases abroad, rules House of Lords

 FIVE Law Lords have upheld a clarification of the Consumer Credit Act which offers consumers more protection on purchases made abroad.